Executive Director, Advancement

 Mission: The Food & Agriculture Institute will develop applied research capacity to supply the technology, knowledge, and skills to keep the regional agriculture economy globally competitive, oriented to a sustainable future, and striving for innovation.

-Dr. Garry Fehr is an Associate Professor of Geography and the Environment at the University of the Fraser Valley.
-He previously worked for 19 years in the construction and primary resources services sector of British Columbia, and now studies rural livelihoods, resource management, and community development.
+Dr. Garry Fehr is the Associate Vice-President of Research, Engagement, and Graduate Studies at the University of the Fraser Valley.
+He previously worked as Director of the Agriculture Centre of Excellence and as Associate Professor of Geography and the Environment at the University of the Fraser Valley.
+He came to UFV with 19 years experience working in the construction and primary resources services sector of British Columbia.
+His areas of interest are rural livelihoods, resource management, and community development.

 Dr. Lisa Powell is a postdoctoral researcher in the Department of Geography at the University of the Fraser Valley.
 Her work focuses on agricultural land use, food systems and food policy, natural resource extraction and transport, and cultural meanings and interpretations of foods.